Miami’s Michelin Star Restaurants And Worthy Alternatives

 Elcielo is located at 31 SE 5th St, Miami, FL 33131.
 For more information, visit their official website.

 Most of us think Spanish food consists of tasty tapas, tasty snack-like bites to enjoy with a glass of wine.
-Leku, housed in the Rubell Museum, changes all that.
+Leku Fish and Garden, housed in the Rubell Museum, changes all that.
 For starters, it celebrates Basque cuisine, the northeast area of Spain inching towards France.
 It’s an area known for its innovation in gastronomy as well as its uncompromising commitment to fresh ingredients.
-Leku represents its motherland well with Chef Mikel Goikolea introducing South Florida to flavors like Vieiras Salteadas (seared scallops with chanterelle mushrooms in a fowl reduction), Tartar De Remolacha (beet tartar), and Lubina Con Emulsión de Bilbaína, a whole branzino in a bilbaina emulsion.
-If you are expecting paella, you’ll be thrilled to try their “Arroces” or rice dishes.
-We favor the one with wild mushroom, which is hearty in flavor while remaining completely vegetarian.
+Leku Fish and Garden represents its motherland well with Chef Carlos Garcia introducing South Florida to flavors like rillete de cangrejo—crab rillette with kaluga caviar; ventresca, cabrales y piñones—tuna loin with coffee, cabrales cheese and pine nut sauce; and a special collection of artisanal “conservas,” the finest tinned seafood showcasing flavors from the Basque and Catalonia regions of Spain.
+If you are expecting paella, you’ll be thrilled to try their arroz de setas—wild mushroom rice off Chef Carlos’ “Garden Menu” made in collaboration with local farms.
+Irresistible.

 Leku is located at 1100 NW 23rd St, Miami, FL 33127.
 For more information, visit their official website.